Publications

 Working Papers

-The Fixed Disposition Effect [Job Market Paper]
+The Mechanical Disposition Effect

 with Shumiao Ouyang